We treat everyone in an honest and ethical way, and we take our social responsibilities seriously:

-To continue our support in the community for 2022, we’re so pleased to announce our chosen charity of the year: KidsAid.
+For 2023, we’re so pleased to announce that we are continuing to support our 2022 chosen charity of the year: KidsAid.
 Founded in 2007, KidsAid is a Northamptonshire charity born out of the realisation that there was a considerable lack of provision for young people who had suffered trauma.

 KidsAid is on the front line of a growing mental health crisis, with referrals to their team more than doubling since the start of the pandemic.

 Through the mediums of art, dance, drama, and play, their fantastic team of therapists support children of all ages struggling with bereavement, illness, neglect, bullying, abuse, family breakdown, and other traumatic circumstances.